 Alspach, Berniece

 Focuses on different styles or aspects of creative writing each time offered-for example, creative non-fiction, storytelling, etc. See instructor for the topic currently to be studied.
-May be repeated once for credit with change in topic.
-Prerequisite: ENG 123.
-(3 units; As offered)
+Prerequisite: ENG123 or ENG123E (3 Units)

 InstructorStart DateDaysTimeLocation

 In this course students assist in all aspects of the publication of the campus literary journal.
 Students read submissions of poetry, fiction, and creative nonfiction, they work with writers to edit their pieces, and they assist with layout and design.
-Prerequisite: ENG 123 (3 units; Spring)
+Prerequisite: ENG123 (3 Units)

 InstructorStart DateDaysTimeLocation